ucalgary/ad-bootcamp-0401-ucpl/ucpl-data-loader/README.md

 * Copy database_config.default.py to database_config.py and populate the variables with the connection information to your MySQL database

-* Run CouchDB on localhost and create a database 'profiles'
+* Run CouchDB on localhost and create a database 'ucpl'

 * Run profiles_to_couch.py